KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/guides/Creating threat models/DSL.md

 The guessPassword function call another function that we will call passwordSuccess, but here we will add a probability distribution for success.
 This will act as a hurdle, since the person trying to brute force the login credentials will not succeed immediately.
 You can find what different distributions MAL supports [here](https://github.com/mal-lang/malcompiler/wiki/Supported-distribution-functions).
 There exists some pre-defined distributions, we will use "HardAndUncertain".

+If you want to read more about the probability distributions and their properties you can find a list of them and many more, at [Wikipedia](https://en.wikipedia.org/wiki/List_of_probability_distributions) or at [Wolframalpha](https://mathworld.wolfram.com/topics/StatisticalDistributions.html).
+If you want more information about probability distributions in general, then you can go to the lecture notes for the course SF2940 Probability Theory.
+Chapter 2 is dedicated to probability distributions.
+You can find the notes [here](https://www.math.kth.se/matstat/gru/sf2940/lectnotemat5.pdf).

 ```
   asset Router {
       | HTTPSconnect